History of Botafogo FR: 1950s and 1960s: Golden Age

-By 1965, injuries forced Garrincha’s decline and eventual departure.
+By 1965, injuries forced Garrincha's decline and eventual departure.
 Despite losing its icons, Botafogo won the Círculo de Periódicos Esportivos Cup and Carranza Cup in 1966, and the Caracas Triangular Trophy three times between 1967 and 1970, as well as the 1968 Mexico Hexagonal Tournament.

 Under coach Zagallo in 1967 and 1968, Botafogo won the Guanabara Cup and the Carioca Championship twice, defeating major rivals including Flamengo and Vasco da Gama.
-In 1969, Botafogo won the 1968 Brazil Cup, later recognized by the Brazilian Football Confederation as a national championship, marking the club’s first official Brazilian title.
+In 1969, Botafogo won the 1968 Brazil Cup, later recognized by the Brazilian Football Confederation as a national championship, marking the club's first official Brazilian title.

 1970s and 1980s: 21 years of drama

 From the Brazil Cup victory in 1968 to the Carioca Championship in 1989, Botafogo went 21 years without winning an official title, accumulating runner-up finishes and third and fourth places.

 The final stretch of the 1971 Carioca Championship was marked by disappointment.
 With four recent World Cup winners (Carlos Alberto Torres, Brito, Paulo César Caju, and Jairzinho), Botafogo dominated the tournament but stumbled in the last rounds.
 In the final match against Fluminense, needing only a draw, they conceded a controversial goal in the 88th minute.
-Fluminense's Marco Antônio collided with Botafogo’s goalkeeper Ubirajara, who claimed to have been pushed.
+Fluminense's Marco Antônio collided with Botafogo's goalkeeper Ubirajara, who claimed to have been pushed.
 On the rebound, Lula scored the winning goal.
 In the Brazilian Championship, the team reached the semi-finals with São Paulo and Atlético Mineiro, but lost both matches and placed third.

 In 1972, the team reached the Brazilian Championship final after eliminating Corinthians in the semi-final.
 A 0–0 draw against Palmeiras handed the title to the São Paulo club, which had more points.
-That year, Botafogo also defeated Flamengo 6–0 on their rival’s birthday.
+That year, Botafogo also defeated Flamengo 6–0 on their rival's birthday.

 In 1973, after ten years, Botafogo returned to the Libertadores Cup.
 They led a group with Brazilian and Uruguayan teams and advanced after defeating Palmeiras 2–1 in a tiebreaker.
-In the semi-final round, they were eliminated in a triangular stage with Cerro Porteño andColo Colo.
+In the semi-final round, they were eliminated in a triangular stage with Cerro Porteño and Colo Colo.
 In 1975, Botafogo won the Augusto Pereira da Mota Cup, the second round of the Carioca Championship, but lost the final to Fluminense.
 The following year, they again won the second round, then called the José Wânder Rodrigues Mendes Cup.

 In 1976, amid a financial crisis, Botafogo sold its headquarters in General Severiano to Vale do Rio Doce; sparking outrage among fans and club officials, including former president Carlito Rocha.
 Nilton Santos lamented that “his Botafogo no longer existed."
 Before moving operations to Marechal Hermes, the club was left without a training field until its new stadium opened in 1978.